How to Make ANGINETTI - Italian Lemon Cookies by author Cleo Coyle

 Espresso Shot, click here.

-As for the anginetti, the sprinkles evoke the longstanding wedding tradition of giving guests almonds coated with hard-sugar shells as favors.
+The sprinkles on the anginetti evoke the longstanding wedding tradition of giving guests almonds coated with hard-sugar shells as favors.
 Because almonds have a bittersweet taste, they represent the truth of married life, but the sugarcoating represents the hope that the newlyweds' life will be more sweet than bitter.

 May these cookies add